Planning a trip to Malaysia and wondering how to spend 2 days in Kuala Lumpur? Well, you’ve come to the right place.

 They’re absolutely magnificent, and no visit to Kuala Lumpur would be complete without heading up and taking a walk along the Skybridge and a visit to the observation deck.

 - Visiting Days: Tuesdays to Sundays (Closed on Mondays)

 - Visiting Hours: 9:00 AM – 9:00 PM (Last Admission 8:30 PM)

 - Ticket Prices: Adults 80 MYR ($17.94 USD), Children 33 MYR ($7.40 USD)

 I think it’s best to do this during the day and then will recommend a better viewpoint (where you can see the Petronas Towers) during sunset.

-While you’re in the KLCC Park, why not hop inside the Aquaria KLCC, a state-of-the-art aquarium with over 5,000 species of underwater and land creatures!
-It’s a pretty massive aquarium with lots of exciting areas to explore, but the main highlight is definitely walk through the 90-meter transparent underwater tunnel where hundreds of fishes, sharks, stingrays, and more surround you!
+It’s a pretty massive aquarium with lots of exciting areas to explore.
+But the main highlight is definitely walking through the 295-foot transparent underwater tunnel where hundreds of fishes, sharks, stingrays, and more marine life surround you.

 - Berjaya Times Square

 - Lot 10